 Anyone struggling with head lice knows that one of the most challenging parts is trying to get rid of all of the lice eggs/nits in the hair.
 Most lice eggs today are completely immune to lice treatments, so if you don’t remove the nits from the head, they will inevitably hatch and reinfest your child with lice.
-But, you can kill lice eggs if you expose them to heat and high volumes of air.
+But, high volumes of heat and air can help.
 While blow-drying alone doesn’t get rid of head lice, it can be helpful.

 Does Blow Drying Kill Lice?

 Blow drying is significantly more effective on lice eggs (nits) then it is on lice bugs themselves.
 A study of 169 children tested the effectiveness of a wide variety of blow dryers on head lice.
 The effectiveness of each blow dryer varied dramatically.
 The worst blow dryers only killed 10% of lice, whereas professional high volume dryers like the ones they use in professional lice centers killed about 80% of lice.

 These professional-level dryers are not available to the general public.